michaelahwales/pages-practice/README.md

 <h4 align="center"> <em> REFLEXION ANALYSIS </em> </h4>
 <img src="docs/assets/img5.png" />
 <h5 align="center">
-   <strong> Figure 5 </strong>: High-level dependencies of the conceptual and concrete architectures.
+   <strong> Figure 5</strong>: High-level dependencies of the conceptual and concrete architectures.
 </h5>
 In this section, we will analyze the differences between our conceptual architecture and our concrete architecture, using Figure 5 for high-level analysis and Figure 4 for lower-level analysis.
 <h5 align="center"> <strong> <em> Reflexion: The Common Subsystem </em> </strong> </h5>
 <h5 <strong> <ins> Common ↔ Cloud Server </ins> </strong></h5>
 <h5 <strong> 1.
 Cloud Server/Navigation/map → Common/common </strong></h5>
 Files used: box2d.h, line_segment2d.h, vec2d.h

 Explanation: While approximating the path, path.h uses the LineSegment2d type from common to calculate the maximum error.

 <h5 <strong> 2.
 Common/storytelling → Cloud Server/Navigation/map </strong></h5>
 Files used: hdmap_util.h

 Explanation: In close_to_junction_teller.cc, map information is used to get information on stop signs, yield signs, crosswalks, etc, which is crucial for allowing the Storyteller module to go through complex scenarios.
-For example, from the name of the file/main function CloseToJunctionTeller, it appears that Apollo Auto is creating a story to test functionality for detecting and operating at junctions
+For example, from the name of the file/main function CloseToJunctionTeller, it appears that Apollo Auto is creating a story to test functionality for detecting and operating at junctions.

 <h5 <strong> <ins> Common ↔ Open Software Platform </ins> </strong></h5>
-Files used: local ization_gflags.h
-Explanation: vehicle_state_provider.cc provides the current status of the vehicle state, a piece of data that would be useful to a variety of modules to easily access (and thus should go in a “Common” subsystem).
-However, localization is needed to do this, so the dependency is necessary.
-The second dependency comes from a testing file for the vehicle state provider.

 <h5 <strong> 1.
 Open Software Platform/planning → Common/common
 </h5>
 Files used: util.h, pnc_point.pb.h, vehicle_state_provider.h

 Explanation: When Planning enforces traffic rules at a crosswalk, it utilizes the mathematical functions available in common such as Vec2D to, for example, calculate the velocity of incoming pedestrians and stop the vehicle if they are headed in the vehicle’s direction.

 <h5 <strong> 2.
 Common/common → Open Software Platform/Navigation/localization
 </strong></h5>
+Files used: localization_gflags.h

+Explanation: vehicle_state_provider.cc provides the current status of the vehicle state, a piece of data that would be useful to a variety of modules to easily access (and thus should go in a “Common” subsystem).
+However, localization is needed to do this, so the dependency is necessary.
+The second dependency comes from a testing file for the vehicle state provider.

 <h5 <strong> <ins> Hardware Platform → Common </ins> </strong></h5>
 <h5 <strong> 1.
 Hardware Platform/Drivers/Navigation/lidar → Common/common </h5>
 Files used: adapter_gflags.h, latency_recorder.h

 Explanation: compensator_component.cc uses a latency recorder from latency_recorder.h to log latency records when compensating for motion with the LiDAR.
 <h5 align="center"> <strong> <em> Reflexion: The Cloud Server and the Open Software Platform </em> </strong> </h5>
 <h5 <strong> <ins> Cloud Server ↔ Open Software Platform </ins> </strong></h5>